mordachai/mist-hud/README.md

     - No Color (0): will do nothing to the roll.
 If a status has no use in the next roll let it be like this
 ![statuses](https://github.com/user-attachments/assets/a765fc7f-f838-4321-9604-5f5fd2cc612a)

 4. Click the corresponding move macro in the macro hotbar.
-There is moves for City of Mist and Otherscape available, depending on the selected system in the City od Mist settings.
+There are moves for City of Mist and Otherscape available, depending on the selected system in the City of Mist game settings.

 ![image](https://github.com/user-attachments/assets/df4d8706-5794-45bd-ac39-d0c8a7258e47)